raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

     Answer: Answer will depend on your use case.
 One possible answer is to have Service accounts that do certain things within the cluster.
             By the way, RBAC in Kubernetes is just AWS IAM Policies and Bindings.
 In RBAC, you have subjects (who gets the permission), verbs (what can the subject actually do), and rolebinding (subject linking to roles) and roles.

+RBAC is a security mechanism in Kubernetes that controls access to Kubernetes resources based on roles and permissions.
+RBAC allows you to define roles and permissions for users, groups, and service accounts.
+Here's an example of how RBAC can be used with Kubernetes:

+Define roles and permissions: You can define roles and permissions for different types of users, groups, and service accounts.
+For example, you can define a "developer" role that has permissions to create and modify deployments, pods, and services.

+Create role bindings: Role bindings are used to associate roles with users, groups, and service accounts.
+For example, you can create a role binding that associates the "developer" role with a particular user or group.

+Verify access: Once the roles and role bindings are created, you can verify access to Kubernetes resources using kubectl.
+For example, you can use kubectl to verify that a user with the "developer" role can create and modify deployments, pods, and services.

+By using RBAC with Kubernetes, you can ensure that only authorized users have access to Kubernetes resources and that they have the appropriate level of access based on their role and permissions.
+This helps in improving the security of Kubernetes clusters and applications running on them.

 ## .